DL4Jets/DeepJetCore/PYPKG.md

 #### Anaconda Setup

-* Note: This will require disk space, especially if you work with multiple conda environments so ensure you have enough disk space (>40GB).
+* Note: This will require disk space, especially if you work with multiple conda environments so ensure you have enough disk space (at least 12 GB).

 ```
     $ mkdir <new-directory>